vkbo/novelWriter/docs/source/usage_format.rst

 In addition to formatting codes, novelWriter allows for comments, a synopsis tag, and a set of keyword and value sets used for :term:`tags<tag>` and :term:`references<reference>`.
 There are also some codes that apply to whole paragraphs.
-See :ref:`a_fmt_text` below for more details.
+See :ref:`a_fmt_text` for more details.

 .. _a_fmt_hlight: